 In Arkansas, the statute of limitations for medical malpractice lawsuits is two years from the date of the injury.
 If a plaintiff fails to file their claim within this specific timeframe, they will lose the option to pursue compensation in the courts.

-Our Arkansas Cerebral Palsy Attorneys are Ready to Represent You
+Our Arkansas Cerebral Palsy Attorneys Are Ready to Represent You and Your Family

 If your child developed cerebral palsy due to medical malpractice, contact an experienced Arkansas cerebral palsy attorney as soon as possible.
 With over 20 years of legal experience, medical malpractice attorney Ken Kieklak has litigated a wide variety of medical malpractice claims and would be proud to represent you.
 To schedule a free case evaluation to discuss your legal situation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.